docsforadobe/after-effects-plugin-guide/docs/effect-basics/PF_InData.md

 ## extent_hint Usage

 !!! note
- hint rectangles are much more effective…and complicated…for [SmartFX](../smartfx/smartfx.md).
+    Hint rectangles are much more effective...and complicated...for [SmartFX](../smartfx/smartfx.md).

 Use `extent_hint` to process only those pixels for which output is required; this is one of the simplest optimizations you can make.